 The eCommerce cosmetics industry faces unique challenges when distributing their products within the online market.
 Brands are constantly grappling with how to inspire customers to purchase without the opportunity to experience the product for themselves.
 Meanwhile, cosmetics consumers increasingly grow more interested in purchasing beauty products over the internet, pushing eCommerce brands to discover new ways to build a user-friendly and compelling online shopping experience.

-With our expertise in the eCommerce industry and experience working with online cosmetics brands, we interviewed women across Europe to develop the most comprehensive report to date on what women look for while shopping online.
+At Photoslurp, we have expertise in the eCommerce industry and experience working with online cosmetics brands, and so we interviewed women across Europe to develop the most comprehensive report to date on what women look for while shopping online.
 Looking at features like customer reviews, how-to videos, and images of other customers using the products, we also examined how impactful devices such as discounts/promotions, purchasing conditions, and return policies are to conversions.

 With this information, cosmetics brands will have the ability to make more informed decisions when designing and creating their online stores.
 To find these answers, first, we must first look at the main challenges that come up for eCommerce cosmetics brands.